an1604/GitLeaksController/tests/README.md

 Each file in this directory focuses on specific aspects of the project:

 - **`test_bonus.py`**:
-  - Tests the behavior of the bonus section.
+  - Test the behavior of the bonus section.
   - Focuses on features like `pydantic` and `log_error`.

 - **`test_docker.py`**:
   - Validates Docker setup and integration.
   - Includes edge cases such as:
-    - Docker not installed on the system.
+    - Docker is not installed on the system.
     - Failed Docker image builds.

 - **`test_run_gitleaks.py`**: